 The maximum total deposit is $100.
 The deposit will be returned if the customer has no disconnect notices for a period of twelve months.

-Existing non-residential customers (commercial, industrial, and public authorities) will be required to pay the utility deposit if such customer meets the Public Service Commission definition of delinquent.
+Existing non-residential customers (commercial, industrial, and public authorities) will be required to pay the utility deposit if such customer meets the NYS Department of Public Service definition of delinquent.
 A delinquent customer has made a late payment on two or more occasions within the previous twelve-month period.
 The utility deposit will be based on twice the customer’s estimated average monthly usage for the applicable services.
 Existing residential customers who have been disconnected will be treated as a new customer.

 Customers receiving public assistance such as Department of Health and Human Services (DHHS) benefits or Home Energy Assistance Program (HEAP), Supplemental Security Income (SSI) or additional state payments, can be required to pay a utility deposit.